Manvvv/Veda-ai/README.md

-# VedaAI – AI Assessment Creator
+# VedaAI – AI Assessment Creator.

 An AI-powered assessment platform for educators.
 Built with Next.js, TypeScript, Zustand, and Groq AI.